ronnielutaro/ronnielutaro/README.md

 During my spare time, I work on Rocketize, a MarTech & AdTech side-project aimed at building solutions that help African Businesses cut Ad waste and maximize Growth & ROI.

 I blend product strategy, experiment-driven growth, and a hands-on software engineering background to ship contextual, scalable products, backed by clean KPIs and fast feedback loops.
-If you’re building a cool Product or working on something in MarTech, AdTech, CGI or Storytelling in Africa, **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Portfolio](https://ronnielutaro.com), [Email](mailto:ronnielutaro@outlook.com)
+If you’re building a cool Product or working on something in MarTech, or AdTech in Africa, **Let’s Connect!** [LinkedIn](https://www.linkedin.com/in/ronnie-lutaro-b73240aa/), [Portfolio](https://ronnielutaro.com), [Email](mailto:ronnielutaro@outlook.com)